-The first photo shows what the mixture looked like before beating, and the middle is what it looked like after.
-The batter is light and airy, and you know it’s done when you dip the whisk attachment into the batter and “draw” a figure 8 on top and it stays for a few seconds.
+The first photo shows what the mixture looked like before beating, and the middle is what it looked like afterward.
+The batter is light and airy, and you know it’s done when you dip the whisk attachment into the batter, “draw” a figure 8 with the batter, and it stays for a few seconds.

 - In school, I learned to sift the flour 3 times prior to adding it to the batter, then sifting it in 1/3 at a time and folding as gently as possible, so that’s the technique I used here.

 - I brushed my rimmed baking sheet with a light coating of melted butter, then lined it with parchment paper, cutting down into the corner of the pan so the parchment fit into the corners nice and snugly.
 Brush more melted butter over the parchment, and gently pour the batter into the pan.

 - The cake is so thin that it bakes up in only 12-15 minutes.
 When it springs back, it’s done.
 Cool it 5 minutes, then comes the “scary” part…time to turn it out.
 You’ll want to have a kitchen towel on the counter about the size of the cake, with a very generous coating of powdered sugar all over it.

 - The first photo shows my bread towel, but the problem was, I only had a very light coating of powdered sugar on it.
 Because of that, my cake stuck to the towel quite a bit.

 - The best way to turn the cake out is to hold the top sides of the pan with pot holders, holding onto the overlapping parchment and part of the cake, and just turn out in a quick motion.
 Peel off the parchment, and roll the cake up immediately and cool completely on a wire rack.
 Once cool, unroll and trim the edges.

-Spread the whipped cream over the cake leaving about a 1/2″ space on the sides, and roll up snugly.
+- Spread the whipped cream over the cake leaving about a 1/2″ space on the sides, and roll up snugly.
 If some whipped cream oozes out, you can eat that, too. 😉 Place on a serving plate and chill for about 2 hours.
 The longer it sits, the better it gets.

 If you’ve never made a cake roll, this is a fun and easy place to start as the cake is nice and moist.
 If it doesn’t make your guests eyes light up, I sincerely don’t know what will — it’s like a big pumpkin Ho-Ho!